 The type of training you decide to do depends to a large extent on your goals.

-If you’re looking to improve your speed and agility, plyometrics are obviously the answer.
+If you’re looking to improve your speed and agility, plyometrics is obviously the answer.

 If you’re a complete workout newbie and you want to build muscle and increase your endurance, bodyweight workouts can be a great beginning.

 However, as you get better and stronger,

 The reason being that to continue to improve and strengthen your muscles you need to progressively increase the resistance.

 There are two variables in strength training – weight and repetitions/intensity.